If you contact us

 A stakeholder could be an organisation or individual who we already work with or is interested in working with us.

-We do this under our statutory powers to promote.
+We do this with your consent or as part of our public tasks and functions.
 If you work in the press, we may obtain your contact information and engagement data from online journalist databases and other public relations platforms, such as Onclusive.

 We may also store information about your potential interests based on your work, research or publications you may have been involved in.
 We believe it is in your legitimate interest to receive information relevant to your work and interests.